 Open water diving

-That’s what the PADI Advanced Open Water Diver course is all about.
-You don’t have to be “advanced” to take it – it’s designed to advance your diving, so you can start right after earning your PADI Open Water Diver certification.
+PADI Advanced Open Water Diver course is designed to advance your diving, so you can start right after earning your PADI Open Water Diver certification.
 The course helps build confidence and expand your scuba skills through different Adventure Dives.
 You try out different specialties while gaining experience under the supervision of your PADI Instructor.
 You log dives and develop capabilities as you find new ways to have fun scuba diving.

 Get credit!
-Each Adventure Dive may credit toward the first dive of the corresponding padi spaecialty diver course .
-If you’ve already taken a specialty diver course, ask your instructor if you’ve earned credit for an Adventure Dive.
+Each Adventure Dive may credit toward the first dive of the corresponding padi specialty diver course .
+If you have already taken a specialty diver course, ask your instructor if you have earned credit for an Adventure Dive.